Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 At any rate, figure out _your_ priorities, _your_ standards and _your_ values, when considering working opportunities.

-But also remember that these things will change over time, and that's ok too (sometimes we just need stability).
+But also remember that these perspectives will change over time, and that's ok too (sometimes we need stability in a fragile industry and nothing else).

 ## What should you talk about?

-Well, first things first.
 It's a good idea, at the start of _any_ conversation, to ask:

 > What's the focus of today's conversation?